Above photo by Mattias Åström.

 Hello and welcome to my webpage!

-I am an Assistant Professor of Psychology in the Department of Behavioral Sciences at The University of Findlay.
+I am an Associate Professor of Psychology in the Department of Behavioral Sciences at The University of Findlay.

 As a Ph.D. student at Bowling Green State University, I studied the neural correlates of age-related cognitive impairment in homing pigeons (Columba livia).